d3rp/d3rp.github.io/content/blog/bash.rst

 I'm not considering Bash appropriate for writing important applications.
 But I am evaluating it as something it is commonly used for: Writing scripts to **surround and support** important applications, such as building release artifacts, running test automation and performing deployments.

 Therefore, this blog post will focus on a single feature I consider essential: **Exit when something goes wrong**.
 I don't care what Bash decides to do: :code:`SIGKILL` itself, kernel panic, or set the computer on fire.
-Anything is better than continuing despite errors.
+When running scripts that surround and support important applications, anything is better than continuing despite errors.

 Bash "strict mode" :code:`set -euo pipefail`